 AMC's Dark Winds

-Dark Winds, the new television series based on characters and stories my father and I created, is set in the 1970s.
-The series premiered on AMC in June.
-I was happy to learn it has already been renewed for season two for 2023.
+Dark Winds, the new television series based on characters and stories my father and I created, premiered on AMC in June 2022.
+I was happy to learn it has already been renewed for 2023.

-I especially like two things about Dark Winds.
+I especially liked three things about the first season of Dark Winds.

-The episodes were filmed in New Mexico and on the Navajo Nation.
+The episodes capture New Mexico and on the Navajo Nation as real settings.
 The scenery is spectacular.

 The series makes excellent use of native talent, both as the cast and off screen.

-I hope that Dark Winds will make viewers curious about the Hillerman books that inspired AMC’s producers to take on the project.
-I look forward to the second season with curiosity and enthusiasm.
+I hope that the televised Dark Winds will make viewers curious about the Hillerman books that inspired AMC’s producers to take on the project.
+I look forward to the second season with enthusiasm.